LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Save the file with a clear name like 'Chase_Checking_Jan2025.pdf' for easy reference later.
 Create a dedicated folder structure for your financial documents.

-Bank statements contain sensitive financial information.
-Always download them over a secure connection (look for "https" in the URL) and save them in a password-protected folder on your computer.
-According to banking security experts, you should use strong, unique passwords and enable two-factor authentication on all financial accounts.
+Always download statements over a secure connection (look for "https" in the URL) and save them in a password-protected folder.
+Use strong, unique passwords and enable two-factor authentication on all financial accounts.

 Chase Bank

 Sign into Online Banking, find your bank account, and tap the "Statements" button.
 Choose the statement you want to view and tap the download icon.
-According to Chase's process, statements are kept available online for up to 7 years.
+Statements are kept available online for up to 7 years.

 Bank of America

 Sign into Online Banking and select "Statements & Documents" under the Accounts tab.
-Select the Request statements tab, choose your account, and select statements from the previous 7 years to view, download, or print.
+Select the Request statements tab, choose your account, and select statements from the previous 7 years.

 Wells Fargo